0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 <span className="note"><small>Known as 'ecstatic time' in _Being and Time_, the word comes from the Greek *ékstasis*--to be 'outside of oneself'.
 See Heidegger 1962.</small>moments of ecstasy</span>
 experienced during leisure, play, focus, intense emotions, and erotic rapture.[^heidegger1] It is a time experienced without the awareness of time passing.
-Lived time is those moments we do something for the hell of it, when we escape the rigid order of the schedule.
+Lived time are those moments when we do something for the hell of it, when we escape the rigid order of the schedule.
 Lived time is a
 <span className="note"><small>The 'space of play' is Graeber's term for a distinction between play and games, where play is free, creative, and open-ended, while games are rigid, repetitive, and closed-off.
 Graeber suggested that play underlies art, science, conversation, and community, while games are the preferred method of bureaucracy.
 He emphasized that the key distinction between games and play is the presence of rules, with games being defined by their rules, while play is defined by its lack of rules (Graeber 2015).</small>space of play</span>
 that is free, creative, and open-ended.[^graeber1] Athletes, artists, and creatives have converged on describing this time as "a state of flow"--a total state of immersion in activity.
 Lived time is unhurried, a time in which people can pursue their own projects, at their own pace.
-These projects may not lead to a predetermined goal, but the projects are gradually _becoming_ unto themselves, absent a goal--done for their own sake.
+These projects may not lead to a predetermined goal, but gradually _become_ unto themselves, absent a goal--done for their own sake.
-Often when we say we "have lost track of time", it is due to the experience of lived time.
+When we say we "have lost track of time", it is often due to the experience of lived time.
 The feeling of lived time at its most intense can be depersonalizing, we only realize how absorbed we are when we emerge from it.
 Lived time is never scheduled and always late.
 It is here where we abandon the utility-value of time as money, and it is where past, present and future coalesce into duration[^pandt12]--the perception of memorable times distilled into a narrative that chronicles one's life.